azat-co/practicalnode/chapter15/chapter15.md

 As with many tech concepts, microservices technology goes through the cycle of over hype.
 There are advantages and disadvantages.
 Uber for example has over 2500 microservices and its engineers hate it cause of complexity and other issue of managing so many separate apps.
 Hate it or love it, the best thing is to know how to use it and use microservices when you see a fit.
 Again, Node is brilliant at that cause it's light weight, fast and because most developers are lazy to learn or code in a normal server-side language like Go or Java.

+The project of creating microservice in container and deploying it to cloud is divided into three parts:

+1. Creating a local Node project which is a microservice RESTful API that connects to MongoDB
+1. Dockerizing Node project, i.e., turning a local project into a Docker image
+1. Use Docker networks for multi-container setup
+1. Deploying Docker microservice image to cloud namely Amazon Web Services Elastic Container Service

+# Installing Installations

-Before doing the exercise in this chapter, make sure you have the following:
+But before doing the exercise in this chapter, make sure you have the following:

 1. Docker engine
-1. AWS account
+1. Amazon Web Services (AWS) account
-1. AWS CLI
+1. AWS CLI (`aws-cli`)

 ## Installing Docker Engine